liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

     definitions](/discover/portal/-/knowledge_base/7-0/creating-data-definitions)
     first.
     - For this example, Add a new field set:
-        - A Text field called *Event Name*
+        - A Text field called *Customer Name*
-        - A Text Box called *Event Description*
+        - A Text Box called *Requested Spa Technician*
+        - A Select field called *Services Requested*
-        - A Date field called *Request Date*
+        - A Boolean field called *Returning Customer?*
-        - A Date field called *Backup Date*
+        - A Date field called *Preferred Date*
-        - A Text field called *Requested Time*
+        - A Text field called *Preferred Time*
+        - A Date field called *Available Date*
-        - A Text field called *Backup Time*
+        - A Text field called *Available Time*
-        - A Radio field called *Preferred Room* with two options: *1* and *2*
+        - A Boolean field called *Approved*
         - A Text field called *Contact Name*
-        - A Boolean field called *Approved*
-        - A Date field called *Approved Date*
-        - A Text field called *Approved Time*
-        - A Radio field called *Room Assignment* with two options: *1* and *2*
-        - A Boolean field called *Availability Confirmed*
-        - A Text Box called *Managerial Comments*
+        - A Text Box field called *Managerial Comments*

 Click *Next* to move on to the next step in the wizard: adding a workflow for the process.